B. S. Yediyurappa: Leadership transition and resignation (2021)

+Later career and retirement (2022–2023)

 A year later in July 2022, Yediyurappa announced retirement from electoral politics and stated that he would be vacating Shikaripura Assembly constituency in the 2023 Karnataka Legislative Assembly election.
 He further insisted that his son B. Y. Vijayendra would be contesting for the upcoming legislative elections from the same constituency in Shimoga.

 In August 2022, Yediyurappa was elevated to the Central Parliamentary board, of the BJP.
-He was one of the members of the 11 board committees, which included Nadda, Narendra Modi, Amit Shah and other prominent members.
+He was one of the members of the 11 board committees, which included J. P. Nadda, Narendra Modi, Amit Shah and other prominent members.
 Yediyurappa stated that he was humbled and would work hard to bring the party to power in the southern states of India.

 In February 2023, Yediyurappa made his farewell speech at the Karnataka Legislative assembly as an MLA and reiterated that he would not be contesting in the upcoming elections in 2023.
 Prime Minister Modi tweeted that it was "inspiring speech to him and every worker of the party".

-On 27 February 2023, Narendra Modi greeted and wished Yediyurappa his 80th birthday, heaped praise on his achievements, and also inaugurated the long-demanded Shivamogga airport in his presence.
+On 27 February 2023, Narendra Modi greeted and wished Yediyurappa his 80th birthday, heaped praise on his achievements, and also inaugurated the long-demanded Shivamogga Airport in his presence.

+In April 2026, despite his retirement from electoral politics, Yediyurappa remained active in party advocacy, publicly supporting the Women's Reservation Bill and criticizing the Karnataka state government's administration regarding utility tariffs.